-17. Notwithstanding the possible applicability of Bankruptcy Rules 6004(h), 7062, 9014, or otherwise, this Final Order shall be immediately effective and enforceable upon its entry.
+17. Notwithstanding the possible applicability of Bankruptcy Rules 6004(h), 7062, entry.

+9014, or otherwise, this Final Order shall be immediately effective and enforceable upon its the interpretation or implementation of this Final Order.

-18. The Court retains jurisdiction with respect to all matters arising from or related to the interpretation or implementation of this Final Order.
+18. The Court retains jurisdiction with respect to all matters arising from or related to